 Heating causes a Maillard reaction in the amino acids, mirin and other sugar content in soy sauce and an essence called melanoidin is created, generating a scent that stimulates the appetite.

 Soy sauce contains a moderate amount of salt, alcohol, organic acids, etc., so it is effective in deterring the growth of E. coli and other bacteria.

 For example, if a bit of soy sauce is added to something sweet, like caramel, the sweetness will get stronger from the contrasting effects of the salt in the soy sauce, exerting its excellent effects as a secret ingredient.

 When soy sauce is added to extremely salty dishes, it can suppress the flavor.
 This phenomenon occurs because of its ability in the organic acids in the soy sauce to temper the salt content.

 How to use soy sauce in a healthy way

 Use it to reduce sodium intake

 Adding a dash of soy sauce to very salty pickles or pickled plum mediates the salty flavor, improving the taste and flavor.
 The lactic acid included in soy sauce works in harmony with salty and sour flavors.
 Putting soy sauce on fish grilled with salt mediates the salty flavor, making it more delicious.

 However, too much salt intake is not healthy.
-Of course it’s important to know about how much salt intake is acceptable for one day.
+Of course, it’s important to know how much salt intake is acceptable for one day.
 According to WHO guidelines, salt intake should be limited to under 5 g per day.
 This is the amount in two tablespoons of soy sauce.
 Take care when using soy sauce so as not to take in too much salt.
 There is also soy sauce with less than 9% salt content, so you may want to try that.
 There is also light sodium soy sauce with around 13% salt content.